UPDATED: FEBRUARY 26, 2025

 - 3/4 c sugar

-Lastly, all of these drinks can be mixed with soda for a fizzy version or with vodka or gin for an adult version!
+Lastly, all of these drinks can be mixed with soda water or a lemon-lime soda for a fizzy version.
+For a quick and easy cocktail, combine it with vodka or gin for a cocktail version!
 Don’t forget you can adjust all of the ingredients to your liking!
 Have fun with it and stay cool, literally and figuratively!

 Can’t wait to try some of these. 💚💚💚